 Even though short hair tends to be less damaged (all those regular trims!), you’ll still need to protect your strands, especially if you choose to heat style or curl very short hair several times a week.
 Fending off heat damage is as simple as spritzing on a heat protection spray.
 Mist an even layer all over hair, and comb through to avoid any “hot spots” of spray on your heating tools.

 3. Section your hair.

-4. Twist your hair.
+4. Twist your strands.

 Starting with the bottom half of your hair first, it’s time to start curling!
-Usually the bottom half of your hair will be pretty short, so do your best to add in bends to tie the look in with the longer top half.
+Usually, the bottom half of your hair will be pretty short, so do your best to add in bends to tie the look in with the longer top half.
 Take 1″-inch-or-so sections of hair, clamp each between the flat iron, then twist outwards as you gently tug it downwards.

 When you’ve finished the bottom section, unclip the top half of your hair.
 Find your part first, so you can figure out how to curl hair efficiently on the top half and to determine how your curls will lie.
-Repeat the curling steps, and be extra careful when curling short hair with a flat iron on the top half: The hair is not only more visible, but you’re also working closer to your scalp.
+Repeat the curling steps, and be extra careful when curling short hair with a flat iron on the top half: The hair is not only more visible, but you’re also working closer to your scalp!

-6. Shake out and style.
+6. Shake it out and style.

 Once you’ve curled your whole head of hair, it’s time to shake it out!
 Ruffle up your curls and separate them with your fingers for a fun, beachy look.
 Style your hair however you like from here: Wear it down, add a fun clip or try a headband!
 When your look is complete, set your style with some hairspray, or a texture spray, like Suave Dry Texture Finishing Spray.